 Unit reference T/617/3768 Unit level 4

 Credit value 4

 Guided learning 30

-Unit aim The purpose of this unit is to asses and skills required to lead, implem working. ss the learner's knowledge, unders ent and promote effective partners
+Unit aim The purpose of this unit is to assess the learner's knowledge, understanding and skills required to lead, implement and promote effective partnership working.

 Learning outcomes 2, 3 and 4 must be assessed in a real work environment by a vocationally competent Assessor Learning outcomes Assessment criteria The learner will: The learner can: 1.
 Understand partnership 1.1 Summarise features of effective partnership working working 1.2 Evaluate partnership working in relation to working with: colleagues professionals others 1.3 Analyse how partnership working delivers better outcomes for children 1.4 Explain how to overcome barriers to partnership working 2.
-Be able to establish, lead and 2.1 Explain own role and responsibilities to establish maintain working relationships with partnership working with colleagues colleagues for improved outcomes

-2.2 Develop and agree common objectives collaboratively

-2.3 Evaluate own working relationship with colleagues
+Be able to establish, lead and 2.1 Explain own role and responsibilities to establish maintain working relationships with partnership working with colleagues colleagues 2.2 Develop and agree common objectives collaboratively for improved outcomes 2.3 Evaluate own working relationship with colleagues